jakob-heller/fflogs-scraping/README.md

 <a name="goal"></a>
 ### Goal and Motivation

 The website fflogs.com allows extensive analysis of combat data from the video game Final Fantasy XIV, including metrics like "damage done" and "healing".
-While you are able to analyze date over whole log files that were uploaded, looking at, and summarizing data across multiple logs is not possible.
+While you are able to analyze date over whole log files that were uploaded; looking at, and summarizing data across multiple logs is not possible.
 This project's purpose is to implement this functionality in a limited manner.

 It should be able to
 1. take user inputs, indicating what logs to analyze and other parameters,